 Founded in Vancouver, Canada more than 20 years ago, Lululemon is actually in the business of selling yoga-inspired athletic apparel for men and women.
 Though, on a weekly basis, they also live out their love for yoga by offering free yoga classes that are presented by instructors from local studios.
 Whether you are a beginner or more experienced, they offer a variety of free online yoga classes that include vinyasa yoga, restorative yoga, and power yoga.

 Yoga with Adriene is a YouTube channel that is hosted by Adriene Mishler, an entrepreneur and international yoga teacher.
 Her online community already boasts more than 9 million subscribers and was recognized by Google as the most searched workout of 2015.
-To add to her list of accolades, she was also recognized as one of the 100 most influential people in health and fitness for two consecutive rows.
+To add to her list of accolades, she was also recognized as one of the 100 most influential people in health and fitness for two consecutive years.
 If you are a fan of following 30-day programs, Yoga with Adriene has a number of free 30-day journeys that you can follow.

 3. Power Yoga